mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | function: Callable, # std::function<void(std::shared_ptr<MolWallHitInfo>, py::object)>
      | Callback function to be called.
-     | It must have two arguments MolWallHitInfo and context.
+     | The function must have two arguments MolWallHitInfo and context.

    * | context: Any, # py::object
      | Context passed to the callback function, the callback function can store